MailTape/MailTape-v1/_posts/2022-12-25-r-mccarthy.md

 ---
 <p id="introduction"> We are overjoyed to welcome r mccarthy to MailTape this sleepy Sunday morning :) As a gift to our waking up, his selection embraces new worlds of new age music, stretching time and sound into spaces unknown, carving creativity out of these early morning hours.
   <br><br>
-r mccarthy, or Rory, joins us on MailTape for the second time since 2017, when he joined with his label infinite bisous </p>
+r mccarthy, or Rory, joins us on MailTape for the second time since 2017, when we welcomed his other label, [infinite bisous](https://www.mailta.pe/245/infinite-bisous/). </p>

 # r mccarthy's selection